Rapptz/discord.py/docs/api.rst

         The user has an Xbox Live connection.

-.. class:: ConnectionLinkType
+.. class:: ClientType

-    Represents the type of two-way link a Discord connection has.
+    Represents a type of Discord client.

     .. versionadded:: 2.0

     .. attribute:: web

-        The connection is linked via web.
+        Represents the web client.

     .. attribute:: mobile

-        The connection is linked via mobile.
+        Represents a mobile client.

     .. attribute:: desktop

-        The connection is linked via desktop.
+        Represents a desktop client.

+    .. attribute:: unknown

+        Represents an unknown client.

 .. class:: GiftStyle